How to avoid a parking lot meltdown this holiday season

 - Patronize walkable shopping centers, where you can park your car and visit multiple stores in one stop.

 In addition to increased risk of accidents, you’re also more likely to be a victim of theft during the holidays.
-According to the National Retail Federation (NRF), American consumers plan to spend more than $1,000 during the 2018 holiday shopping season.
+According to the National Retail Federation (NRF), American consumers plan to spend nearly $1,050 each during the 2019 holiday shopping season.
 That’s a lot of loot – and holiday scammers are well aware.

 There are several precautions you can take to minimize your risk of theft and/or bodily injury.

 - Choose a parking space carefully.
 Park in a well-lit, populous spot and avoid areas close to bushes, trees, walls or any other object that could provide cover for criminals.